SungJJinKang/ForLoop_Compile_Time/README.md

 You can use this libary to call iteratelly template function with non type template argument

-And Support iterate enum value.
+And Support using enum value as iterate value.

 You can evaluate loop variable at compile time!! ( Look Third Function in HOW TO USE  )